-Most users are allowed access to the information that has been identified in the Open Public Unrestricted Access Information Group without requiring authentication.
 Activities of all users of the TOE are subject to monitoring.

-Users with roles and responsibilities to create or manage information on the system or perform system administration functions are assigned a unique identifier.
-This identifier supports individual accountability.
-The TSF authenticates the claimed identity of these users before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authenticated user in gaining access to the TOE.
+The TSF authenticates the claimed identity of the user before allowing the user to perform any actions that require TSF mediation, other than actions that aid an authenticated user in gaining access to the TOE.

-3. TOE SECURITY ENVIRONMENT
+3. TOE Security Environment